Flexible Nonparametric Inference for Causal Effects under the Front-Door Model: Causal front-door model

+\textbf{Alternative interpretations of the front-door functionals:} The ATE front-door functional in \eqref{eq:id_ATE} admits multiple, closely related causal interpretations beyond the full-mediation setting.
+In particular, it coincides with the \textit{population intervention indirect effect} (PIIE) of \cite{fulcher19robust}, defined as $\E(Y - Y^{A,M^{a_0}})$ and identifiable under a cross-world independence assumption rather than the no-direct-effect assumption.
+The ATT front-door functional in \eqref{eq:id_ATT} similarly recovers subgroup-specific PIIEs (among treated or controls); see Appendix~\ref{app:alternative_interpretations} for details. \cite{wen2024causal} further regards the same functional as the \textit{average causal effect of an intervenable treatment component} $A_M$, namely $\E(Y^{a_M=1}-Y^{a_M=0})$, which is identified by the front-door formula even when $A$ itself is not manipulable.
+Thus, our estimators for both ATE and ATT continue to estimate meaningful indirect effects when the full mediation assumption is relaxed or when focusing on modifiable treatment components; see Appendix~\ref{app:alternative_interpretations} for details.

-Our primary objective is to develop estimators for the front-door functional, as defined in (\ref{eq:id}), using $n$ i.i.d. samples of the observed data $O = (X, A, M, Y)$.
-Our aim is to design estimators that are both statistically desirable and easy to implement.
-We first briefly review the prior inference work and discuss their limitations before outlining our proposals as remedies to the limitations.
+Our primary objective is to develop estimators for the front-door functionals in \eqref{eq:id_ATE} and \eqref{eq:id_ATT}, using $n$ i.i.d. observations of $O = (X, A, M, Y)$.
+We begin by reviewing existing estimation strategies for the ATE front-door functional and highlighting their limitations.
+In contrast, estimation results for the ATT front-door functional have received little to no prior attention.